signzy

 There were 1.036 million reports of identity theft in the USA in 2023 alone despite banks complying with KYC regulations.
 Why?

 Even though we have advanced technology, we lack the resources to back KYC.
-Now that we live in a generation where you don’t need to rob a bank, you can sit in the comfort of your home and rob a bank with just a few clicks.
+Now that we live in a generation where you don't need to rob a bank, you can sit in the comfort of your home and rob a bank with just a few clicks.
 It becomes very important to have security against such swindlers.
-A crisis in the US bank can cause a market crash in Japan.
-We cannot comprehend in a few words how interconnected our worlds have become!

 Signzy can help you simplify your KYC compliance.
-With the help of Signzy’s robust KYC API, financial organisations can instantly get insights into data breaches, confirming the accuracy of consumer data and spotting any dangers.
+With the help of Signzy's KYC API, financial organisations can instantly get insights into data breaches, confirming the accuracy of consumer data and spotting any dangers.

 FAQ